The pre-sale show, sponsored by Kersia, was judged by Alan Porter from the 300-cow Drumport Herd based at Drumbo

 Alan Porter commented: "The champion is a super young heifer, very milky, with a good square udder and sound feet and legs.”

 Next best at 2,700gns was the Haffey family’s Kilvergan Santos Hazel 2 PLI £307.
-Sired by Boghill Glamour Santos, she is bred from Kilvergan Crackshot Hazel VG86 who gave 10,873 litres at 4.77% butterfat and 3.49% protein in her second lactation.
+Sired by Boghill Glamour Santos, she is bred from Kilvergan Crackshot Hazel VG86 who gave 10,873 litres at 4.77 per cent butterfat and 3.49 per cent protein in her second lactation.

 Two lots came under the hammer of auctioneer Michael Taaffe at 2,650gns.
 First to sell was Castletru Renegade Doris PLI £264 bred by Mark Truesdale, Newcastle.
 An S-S-I PR Renegade daughter, she is bred from Annalong Pello Doris EX92 2E LP50.